Star Wars: Rogue Squadron (series): Episode I: Battle for Naboo

-Squadrons

 Cancelled sequels

 After Rogue Squadron III, Factor 5 worked on releasing a Rogue Squadron trilogy with higher graphics and gameplay improvements for the Xbox console.
-It was cancelled when management in LucasArts changed in 2003 even though the game was 50 percent complete at the time.
+It was cancelled when management at LucasArts changed in 2003, even though the game was 50% complete.

 Factor 5 shifted to making an Xbox 360 launch title, Rogue Squadron: X-Wing vs Tie Fighter.
-It was designed to be the first multiplayer focused title in the series, but the game was cancelled by LucasArts before completion due to uncertainties in the console market.
-Factor 5 was approached by Sony to create a launch title for the upcoming PlayStation 3, but Sony declined on the Rogue Squadron series.
+It was designed to be the first multiplayer-focused title in the series, but LucasArts canceled the game before completion due to uncertainties in the console market.
+Sony approached Factor 5 to create a launch title for the upcoming PS3, but Sony declined on the Rogue Squadron series.
 The game engine and assets were then adapted into the PlayStation 3 game Lair.

-After Factor 5's exclusivity period with Sony ended, the company shifted its focus to releasing a Rogue Squadron trilogy compilation for the Nintendo Wii.
-It was based on Factor 5's original work on the Xbox, but was further enhanced to include a variety of motion control options and motion-based lightsaber duelling.
-While it was completed it remains unreleased due to the financial crisis in 2008 which caused their publishers to back out of the project.
-The rights of the title were later absorbed by LucasArts during the Factor 5 bankruptcy liquidation.
+After Factor 5's exclusivity period with Sony ended, the company shifted its focus to releasing a Rogue Squadron trilogy compilation for the Nintendo Wii, titled Star Wars Rogue Squadron: Rogue Leaders.
+It was based on Factor 5's original work on the Xbox, but was further enhanced to include various motion control options and motion-based lightsaber dueling.
+While it was completed, it remains unreleased due to the 2008 financial crisis, which caused their publishers to back out of the project.
+LucasArts later absorbed the rights of the title during the Factor 5 bankruptcy liquidation.